Brijesh-Bhardwaj/Brijesh_SDK/docs/LatestChangelog.md

-- Added provision to pass base URL for SDK as a config from the application
+- Added `OrdersExtractorConfig` class to pass configurations to the SDK from the app.
+It includes base URL, app name and app version.
-- Used the base URL received from the app in OrderExtractorConfig for backend communication
+- Modified the update_status API
-- Removed the build configurations from the SDK project
+- Removed build configurations from the SDK project.
-- Updated the update_status API: passed panelistId and amazonId in the body parameter